20 Best Dumbbell Leg Exercises To Build Bigger Legs

 9. Dumbbell Stiff-Leg Deadlift

-If you’re looking for a straightforward dumbbell leg workout and exercises to build mass and strength in your hamstring, then dumbbell stiff leg deadlift, is a great staple exercise to get you started.
+If you are looking for a straightforward dumbbell leg exercise to build mass and strength in your hamstring, then the dumbbell stiff leg deadlift is a great staple exercise to get you started.

 The dumbbell stiff-leg deadlift for hamstrings requires a lighter weight than that used during traditional powerlifting for strengthening the lower back.